SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Broadcast Video Understanding Tasks

 \mysection{Camera shot segmentation and boundary detection.} Selecting the proper camera at the right moment is the crucial task of the broadcast producer to trigger the strongest emotions on the viewer during a live game.
 Hence, identifying camera shots not only provides a better understanding of the editing process but is also a major step towards automating the broadcast production.
 This task naturally generalizes to any sports broadcasts but could also prove interesting for \eg cultural events or movies summarization.

-The task of camera shot temporal segmentation consists in classifying each frame of the videos among our 13 camera types.
-We use the mIoU metric to evaluate this temporal segmentation.
+Camera shot temporal segmentation consists in classifying each video frame among our 13 camera types and is evaluated with the mIoU metric.
 Concurrently, we define a task of camera shot boundary detection, where the objective is to find the timestamps of the transitions between the camera shots.
 For the evaluation, we use the spotting mAP metric with a single tolerance $\delta$ of 1 second as transitions are precisely localized and happen within short durations.

 \mysection{Replay grounding.} Our novel replay grounding task consists in retrieving the timestamp of the action shown in a given replay shot within the whole game.
 Grounding a replay with its action confers it an estimation of importance, which is otherwise difficult to assess.
 Derived applications may be further built on top of this task, \eg automatic highlight production, as the most replayed actions are usually the most relevant.
 Linking broadcast editing to meaningful content within the video not only bridges our previous tasks, but it can also be applied to any domain focusing on salient moments retrieval.

-We use the Average-AP metric to assess the performances on our replay grounding task, computed as described above for the spotting task but without the need of averaging over the classes.
+We use the Average-AP to assess performances on this task, computed as described for the spotting task but without averaging over the classes.
 We choose this metric as replay grounding can be seen as class-independent action spotting conditioned by the replay sequence.